 How long will the coursework take each week?

-So long as you can set aside around 1-2 hours per day, or one full day each week, you should be able to get everything done.
+So long as you can set aside around 1-2 hours per day, or one full day each week, you should be able to get everything done in 4 weeks.

 Will there be any additional expenses?

 I highly recommend spending an extra $100 on buying a domain name and hosting for your own website.
 It isn’t 100% necessary to so — technically you could do this with a free website — but having a proper website will help cement your status as a professional and make it easier to score clients.